-There are a number of similar incidents in train where public had and gone through such criminal offenses.
-It occurs due to ignorance of the traveler or by denying to follow the railway rules and instructions, where it clearly announces not to consume anything or any food items from strangers or unauthorized vendors.
+There are a number of similar incidents in a train where the public had and gone through such criminal offences.
+It occurs due to ignorance of the traveller or by denying to follow the railway rules and instructions, where it clearly announces not to consume anything or any food items from strangers or unauthorized vendors.
 It can be risky for life.
-The latest incident was of a Mumbaikar, Mr. Rajesh Kula, who was forced to travel by a general compartment due to non-availability of reserved tickets.
-As the clock stuck 6, the co-passengers started passing around food and water, also insisting him to eat together.
+The latest incident was of a Mumbaikar, Mr Rajesh Kula, who was forced to travel by a general compartment due to the non-availability of reserved tickets.
+As the clock struck at 6, the co-passengers started passing around food and water, also insisting him to eat together.
 This was a severe blunder he made as the food was heavily contaminated with medicines which caused dizziness and unconsciousness.
 After eating the food he fainted and lost all his belongings which contained two cell phones, INR 15,000 in cash, credit and debit cards.
-He reached Mangaluru, where railway police was alerted and shifted him to a local Government hospital.
-Situation was in control but Mr. Rajesh sweared that he will never consume anything in train offered by a stranger or any unlicensed vendors.
+He reached Mangaluru, where railway police were alerted and shifted him to a local Government hospital.
+The situation was in control but Mr Rajesh swore that he will never consume anything in train offered by a stranger or any unlicensed vendors.

 Recommended Read: How to identify Unauthorized Food Vendors at Station or Trains

-Passengers have to be vigilant and alert when they are traveling in train.
-They might fall a prey to miscreants who are in search of gullible people, easy to target.
-Here are some tips to follow while traveling in train and to be smart enough to overcome such situation.
+Passengers have to be vigilant and alert when they are travelling by train.
+They might fall prey to miscreants who are in search of gullible people, easy to target.
+Here are some tips to follow while travelling by train and to be smart enough to overcome such a situation.

 - Be eagle-eyed and alert.
 You can identify such people with their appearance.

-- Avoid to leave your luggage unattended.
-Specially the side bags which you carry with your essentials like cash and cards.
+- Avoid leaving your luggage unattended.
+Especially the side bags which you carry with your essentials like cash and cards.